darozak/Advolition/README.md

 The items a player robots are randomly distributed throughout the dungeon at the begining of the game.

 # Collecting items
-A robot can carry up to eight items and equip up to four of the items that it's carrying.
+A robot can carry up to eight items and equip up to four of these.

-A robot's traits equal the sum of the corresponding traits for all the items that the robot has equipped.
+A robot's traits are equal the sum of the traits for all the items that the robot has equipped.

 The robot's worth is equal to the total worth of all the items that it's carying.